Athula-cloud/portfolio/README.md

 After creating our project (Athula Capital Budget Project) and connecting it to our raw data, the figure below shows the screen of our project data:

+<h1>Data Wrangling</h1>
+<h3>Project Description: </h3>
+Data Wrangling for Budget Analysis at the City of Vancouver
+<h3>Project Title: </h3>
+Data Wrangling for Enhanced Budget and Funding Insights
+<h3>Objective:</h3> The primary goal of this project is to perform comprehensive data wrangling on the City of Vancouver’s 2023–2026 Capital Plan and 2023 Capital Budget datasets.
+By cleaning, transforming, and consolidating data, the project aims to prepare a high-quality dataset that provides actionable insights for budget allocation and planning.

+<h3>Background:</h3> The City of Vancouver's budgeting process involves multiple datasets, including funding sources, project costs, and allocations across years and categories.
+However, the raw data often contains missing values, inconsistencies, and formatting issues, making it challenging to derive meaningful insights.
+This project focuses on preparing clean, consistent data for subsequent analysis and reporting.
+<h3>Dataset:</h3> The datasets used in the wrangling process include:
+Capital Budget Data: Allocations for infrastructure, parks, housing, and transportation.
+Funding Sources: Details of external and internal funding contributions.
+Regional Allocations: Distribution of funds across different areas of Vancouver.
+<h3>Methodology:</h3>
+1-	Data Collection:
+o	Load raw budget data into AWS S3 for centralized storage and access. o	Ensure all relevant datasets are available, including funding and regional data.

 Here is a snapshot of our data lineage: